 Don’t think you can do speed with a stroller?
 Alyssa Bloomquist qualified for the Olympic Trials marathon training with a stroller.
 Alyssa’s key tip: guide the stroller rather than push it:

 “I think my biggest tip for running with a stroller is that you have to guide it rather than pushing it.
 When I tried to run really fast on intervals, I’d sometimes lose control of a wheel, and almost spin out.
 I learned that I was putting too much pressure on the handlebar trying to firmly steer.
-I relaxed my grip and then began to guide the stroller around the curves of the track, almost letting it float along with me.
+Relaxing my grip and guiding the stroller around the curves of the track, almost letting it float along with me helped.
 I know that sounds strange, but our runs and rides became much smoother!”

 Running with a stroller gives you quality time with your kids.